Buy Philips Lumea Prestige

 Effort & results

 Home laser and IPL devices demand effort and commitment.
 There’s a start-up routine to get you to smooth, and then top-up sessions maintain your results.
 Your overall effort depends on the number of start-up sessions and how fast each session is.
-Therefore, we’ve calculated this effort based on our controlled tests, so you can compare and decide if the Prestige is right for you.
+Therefore, I’ve calculated this effort based on my controlled tests, so you can compare and decide if the Prestige is right for you.

 Philips say you’ll need about 4 to 5 treatments, 1 every 2 weeks (taking 8 weeks), to see significant hair reduction results.
 A whole-body session takes approx. 40 minutes.
 So, over the start-up phase you’ll spend around 3 hours 20 mins zapping.